 What Is Mold?

 Mold is a type of fungus that thrives in damp, warm environments.
 It can grow on a variety of surfaces, including walls, ceilings, carpets, and even food.
-Mold often appears as black, green, or blue patches and has a fuzzy or slimy texture.
+Unlike mildew, mold can penetrate deep into porous materials, making it harder to detect and eliminate.

 What Is Mildew?